Dan Black: 2008–2012

-"Symphonies" also won the coveted prize "The Christmas Song" in 2010.
+"Symphonies" won the coveted prize "The Christmas Song" in 2010. [source?]

 Black toured the U.S. and U.K in February 2010, including a showcase performance in March at SXSW 2010 in Austin, Texas.
 He also performed at Camp nou in 2011, and at the Austin City Limits Music Festival in October 2010, and was captured "photobombing" a number of attendees.

-In 2011, he was featured on Kaskade's album, Fire and Ice on the track "Ice".
+In 2011, he was featured on Kaskade's album, Fire and Ice on the track "Ice". [source?]

 On 31 July 2012, Black released "Raw", a single promoting the new Absolut flavor of vodka, Caipiroska.
-In 2012, Black's production was featured on American record label GOOD Music's compilation album Cruel Summer, on the song "Creepers", performed by Kid Cudi.
+In 2012, Black's production was featured on American record label GOOD Music's compilation album Cruel Summer, on the song "Creepers", performed by Kid Cudi. [source?]

 2013–present

 Black's second studio album was tentatively set for release in 2013 with the original lead single "Hearts" dropping in mid-2013.
 That same year, Black stated the working title is Do Not Revenge.
-In February 2017, Dan Black began teasing the release of the album.
-The album was released on 7 July 2017.
+In February 2017, Dan Black began teasing the release of the album which was released on 7 July 2017.